Golf Tutorials

 • Color and Graphics: They'll use similar paint jobs, crown designs, and graphics to give it that all-important "shelf appeal."

 This is all about a visual promise.
-The clone manufacturer wants you to look down at address and have the a similar visual confidence that you would a $600 driver is supposed to inspire.
+The clone manufacturer wants you to look down at the address and have a similar visual confidence that a $600 driver is supposed to inspire.

 Materials and Technology